AqwamCreates/DataPredict/docs/API/Models.md

  * It assumes that the features have a linear relationship with the label values, which is almost certainly not true in game-related settings.
 Hence, it is recommended to add small independent noise values to each features.

  * The feature matrix will also need to have shape of (n x n).
-This leads to the requirement of (n x 1) label vector.
+This naturally leads to the requirement of (n x 1) label vector.

 ## Classification